Army vet: Scott Wheeler “never told me Saudi Arabia was behind it, nor would I have agreed to do it had I known”

 As reported by 28Pages.org last week, Capitol Media Group registered with the Department of Justice as an agent of Saudi Arabia on March 31, months later than required by the Foreign Agents Registration Act (FARA), but just two days after 9/11 families and survivors led by widow Terry Strada filed a complaint with the DOJ alleging widespread misconduct by Saudi lobbyists.

 In February, 28Pages.org was first to report that vets who had been flown by Qorvis MSLGROUP to Washington to lobby against JASTA weren’t told about the kingdom’s role.
 Capitol Media Group’s operation was distinct from the one profiled in that report.
-(It’s not known if it was coordinated with Qorvis.
-We are awaiting a callback from the firm.)
+UPDATE: The American Conservative reports that Wheeler was operating under the Qorvis umbrella.

 Wheeler Said to Offer Account That Conflicts with Registration